-Recently there has been much talk about the role of silver in investment and the demand for precious metals.
+Recently there has been much talk about silver in investment and the demand for precious metals.
 However, what’s more interesting is the technological requirement for silver in various fields.
 Continue reading →

-Though the experts say that the current prices on precious metals are comparatively high than they used to be some years ago, current prices are sending shivers down everybody’s spine who want to buy silver or gold.
+Though the experts say that the current prices of precious metals are comparatively high than they used to be some years ago, current prices send shivers down everybody’s spine who want to buy silver or gold.
 But not the Chinese.

 China and silver have enjoyed a strong bond right from when it still issued a silver related currency in the early twentieth century.
 The entry of China into the global silver market is likely to end COMEX manipulation and reduce the volatility of the precious metal to a certain extent.